Fonta1n3/FullyNoded/Readme.md

 - Go to [Fully Noded in GitHub](https://github.com/Fonta1n3/FullyNoded) click "Clone and Download" -> "Open in XCode"
 - Open Terminal
 - `cd Documents FullyNoded` (or wherever it downloaded to)
-- run `carthage bootstrap --platform iOS` and let carthage do its thing
+- run `carthage update --platform iOS` and let carthage do its thing

+That's it.

 ## Connecting over Tor (mac)